Luckyseer/Lenskart-scraper/README.md

 # Lenskart-scraper
 A simple webscraper made in python that I made for a very specific purpose.
 Add links of lenskart products to the 'links' text file and It'll create a csv file of the products.
+You can also get the images of products if needed.

 # Dependancies
 You'll need Python and Beautiful soup to run this